sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

  * Allowing options to work with g-vectors, d-vectors, c-vectors directly rather than with cluster variables

+ * Cluster algebras as algebras

 ==== Other features ====

- * Scattering diagrams (visualization and algebraic computations of broken lines)
+ * Scattering diagrams (visualization and algebraic computations of broken lines, consistent completions)

  * Quantum cluster algebras